 Workers will be provided with clean toilet facilities, access to potable water and sanitary food preparation and storage facilities.
 Worker dormitories provided by Supplier or a labour agent will be clean and safe, and will provide emergency egress, adequate heat and ventilation and reasonable personal space.

 (viii) Alcohol and Drugs

-Supplier recognises that environmental responsibility is integral to producing world class products.
-In manufacturing operations, adverse effects on the community, environment and natural resources will be minimised while safeguarding the health and safety of the public.
+Supplier recognizes that environmental responsibility is integral to producing world class products.
+In manufacturing operations, adverse effects on the community, environment and natural resources will be minimized while safeguarding the health and safety of the public.

 environmental standards are as follows: